aroon-sekar/Sudoku-Java/README.md

 - The text color for invalid numbers does not revert after undo/redo actions.
 - The GUI is not fully responsive to window resizing.

-## Personal Reflection
-Developing this Sudoku game has been a rewarding experience, allowing me to apply OOP concepts while overcoming challenges like managing game states and implementing complex GUI features.
-Future work could improve user experience through additional features like a hint system and leaderboard.